spacelift-io/user-documentation/docs/integrations/audit-trail.md

 ## Built-in logs

-As a admin, you can view Audit trail logs, navigate to the Audit trail section of your account settings and choose _logs_ tab:
+As an admin, you can view Audit trail logs by navigating to the Audit trail section of your account settings and choosing the _logs_ tab:

 ![](<../assets/screenshots/audit-trail-logs.png>)